• Skip to primary navigation

 • In a saucepan, mix the brown sugar and flour.
 Add the water and raisins.

-• Bring to a full rolling boil over medium heat, whisking occasionally.
+• Bring to a full rolling boil over medium heat, and cook for a few minutes, whisking occasionally.

 • Remove from the heat and cool.